You could almost write the script for them ahead of time.

 "There are always soft numbers in any business or government," says Salterio.

-But he says that governments have so much room for judgement and flexibility that getting a firm number is like nailing jello.
+But he says that governments have so much room for judgment and flexibility that getting a firm number is like nailing jello.

 Salterio says government accounts contain so many assumptions that today's financial statement can be quickly changed from wildly optimistic to wildly pessimistic or vice versa.
 Thus the "worse than we feared" statements mentioned at the top.